Created by Charles Felix

-A Victorian-era potboiler, in all the best senses of the word, The Notting Hill Mystery was met with plenty of praise at the time, and it still holds its own.
-It's also surprisingly innovative.
+It was a Victorian-era potboiler, in all the best senses of the word, and was met with plenty of praise at the time.
+Even today, it still holds its own.
+It’s also surprisingly innovative.
 Related in a series of reproduced diary entries, family letters, depositions, checklists, official documents, forensic reports and even a crime scene map (who did Adams think he was?
-A Victorian-era Ed McBain?), the reader is pretty much obliged to piece together the story as private enquiry agent RALPH HENDERSON conducts his "minute and laborious investigation."
+A Victorian-era Ed McBain?), the reader is pretty much obliged to piece together the story as private enquiry agent RALPH HENDERSON conducts his “minute and laborious investigation.”

-There's evidently never much doubt "whodunit," although the "how" remains a mystery until almost the end, and then the challenge for Henderson is to prove it.
+There’s evidently never much doubt about “whodunit,” although the “how” remains a mystery until almost the very end, and then the challenge for Henderson is to prove it.

 Which he does, but there’s no tidy, pat ending to comfort readers.
 As Collins points out, The Notting Hill Mystery ends “not in triumph, but in anguish.”
 Henderson is left hanging, pondering the very nature of evil, what is to be done about it and what it all means.
 We never get an answer.